paciorek/future-kubernetes/README.md

 ### Adding additional R packages

-Go into the `future-helm-chart` directory and edit the `values.yaml` file.
+Go into the `future-helm-chart` directory (which you created using the directions above) and edit the `values.yaml` file.
 Simply modify the lines that look like this:

 ```
   env: